westenfalke/dryssg/README.md

 ## Outline

-### Dataflow
+### SMART Goals

-- To browse the website locally, with a Browser and whiteout the need of a webserver, all references are keep relative and the values of `href` attribute has to address a **file** and not a directory.
+- 2022-06 to browse the website locally, with a Browser and without the need for a webserver, all references are kept relative and the value of a `href` attribute has to address a **file** and not a directory.
   @see `$(INDEXHTML)` will be a `<nullstring>` in stages like production.

-  > BTW: this is also to avoid broken links and makes early link-checks cheep, easy and fast.
+  > BTW: this is also to avoid broken links and makes early link-checks cheap, easy and fast.

-- `pandoc` is used to translate `markdown-files` into  `html-files`.
+- 2022-06 `pandoc` is used to translate `markdown-files` into  `html-files`.

-- Each `html-file` in the `<document-root>` of the the website is generated from a corresponding `markdown-file` in a `<document-directory>`
+- 2022-06 each `html-file` in the `<document-root>` of the the website is generated from a corresponding `markdown-file` in a `<document-directory>`

-- Metadata and style are store in YAML
+- 2022-06 metadata and style are stored in YAML

-  - were a declared value in a `yaml-header` overwrites all previews definitions and
+  - a declared value in a `yaml-header` overwrites all previews definitions and

   - the `metadata.yaml` in a folder overwrites the definition in

   - the  `<config-folder>/metadata.yaml` for the whole website.

-- Source files are primarily to by written in `markdown`, and as long as the `markdown-file` doesn't contain `HTML` the `yaml-header`  is optional.
+- 2022-07 source files are primarily written in `markdown`, and as long as the `markdown-file` doesn't contain `HTML` the `yaml-header`  is optional.

-- The values declared in `metadata.yaml` are applied only to `markdown-files` via `pandoc`.
+- 2022-07 the values declared in `metadata.yaml` are applied only to `markdown-files` via `pandoc` with exceptions for

+  -  drafting 2022-08

+  - (un-)publish dates 2022-12

 ### Gallery

-> Images: Yes the are images and there is already another `makefile` to crate and maintain images and `metadata.yaml` in a gallery.
+> 2022-07 Images: Yes the are images and there is already another `makefile` to create and maintain images and `metadata.yaml` in a gallery.